a1ex0304/NBAWordle/README.md

 # NBAWordle
 A Python Game where users would interact in a guessing software where they would have to guess the selected professional basketball team.
+This game challenges the users with a variety of categories that test their sports knowledge, including the team's conference, the last time they won a championship, their year of founding, and their sports colours.
+This game offers clues based depending on the users answers with a variety of categories that test their sports knowledge.
+This project reflects my love for sports and my commitment to creating engaging, knowledge-based entertainment.
+Web Implementation is being worked on